Peripheral arterial disease (PAD)

 Further testing is usually only required if:

-• you don't fit the expected profile of somebody with PAD – for example, you're young and have never smoked
+• you do not fit the expected profile of somebody with PAD – for example, you are younger than 60 and have never smoked

 • the restriction of blood supply in your leg is severe enough that treatment, such as surgery, may be required